Shrutithorle/Leveraging-Regression-for-Improved-Prediction-Delivery-Time-and-Salary-Hike-Analysis/README.md

-# Project Title: Prediction with Regression
+# Project Title: Leveraging Regression for Improved Prediction: Delivery Time and Salary Hike Analysis

 ## Description:
 This repository contains the code for a Python project implementing a linear regression model.
 The model is trained on delivery_time and Salary_data.